de-bkg/gognss/README.md

 # GNSS
-Go packakes for handling RINEX files and retrieving status information from a BKG NtripCaster instance.
+Go packages for handling RINEX files and retrieving status information from a BKG NtripCaster instance.